ilap/pinenacl-dart/README.md

 - [x] Simplify or refactor the APIs and modules' dependencies.
 - [x] Remove [bech32], [hex] and [convert] pakages dependency.
 - [x] Remove [fixnum] pakage dependency.
+- [x] Add Ed25519 to X25519 function, to allow Ed25519 to be used in authenticated encryption too, see note below.

+Note: `Ed25519` keys that are used only for digital signatures (EdDSA), can be converted to `Curve25519/X25519` key (that is used only for authenticated encryption i.e.
+ECDH), therefore the same key pairs can be used for
+- digital signatures (EdDSA), as it's already used, using `crypto_sign` and
+- authenticated encryption (ECDH) using `crypto_box`.

 # Thanks and Credits